-Holi, the festival of colors is celebrated with a great deal of fervor and enthusiasm throughout the state of Uttar Pradesh.
-But differences mark the way in which they are celebrated.
-The small town of Barsana located at a distance of about 42 km from Mathura is well known for its distinctive manner of celebrating Holi.
-Barsana, the birth place of Radha, Lord Krishna’s beloved attracts a large number of visitors each year when it celebrates Holi.
+Holi, the 'Festival of Colors', is celebrated with zeal and enthusiasm throughout Uttar Pradesh.
+The small town of Barsana, located at a distance of about 42 km from Mathura, is well known for its distinctive manner of celebrating Holi.
+Barsana, the birthplace of Radha, Lord Krishna's beloved, attracts many visitors each year when it celebrates Holi.

 Description of the Barsana Holi, Uttar Pradesh

 The men are unable to strike back.
-All they can do is to splash colors on the women.
+All they can do is splash colors on the women.
 The men who are caught are rather unfortunate.
-The men are forced to clad themselves in women’s clothes, apply cosmetics and dance like ladies in front of everybody.
+The men are forced to clad themselves in women's clothes, apply cosmetics, and dance like ladies in front of everybody.

-This is embarrassing to them but others have their fair share of laughter.
-However everything is done in the right spirit.
-It is a mock battle and both the victors and the vanquished enjoy everything thoroughly.
-According to legend, Lord Krishna met with similar kind of treatment from the gopis.
+This is embarrassing to them, but others have their fair share of laughter.
+However, everything is done in the right spirit.
+It is a mock battle, and both the victors and the vanquished enjoy everything thoroughly.
+According to legend, Lord Krishna met with a similar treatment from the gopis.

 Just the reverse happens on the next day.
 The men of Barsana drench the women of Nandgaon and the air reverberates with sacred songs on the occasion of Holi.
 These songs, known as Hori, are based on the conversations between Krishna and Radha.